jimthoburn/picture-gallery/README.markdown

 ### Image file storage

-You may also want to use Git LFS, if your repository is getting close to 1 GB in size.
+You may want to use Git LFS, if your repository is getting close to 1 GB in size.
 See [GitHub disk quota](https://help.github.com/en/github/managing-large-files/what-is-my-disk-quota)

 * https://git-lfs.github.com/
 * https://www.netlify.com/products/large-media/